You may have heard about some foods poisonous to dogs, that may potentially lead to serious health problems.

 Rhubarb leaves are toxic to dogs, causing damage to the nervous system, the digestive system and the kidneys.

-Often contained in sugar-free gum, is highly toxic and can cause liver damage, seizures, brain trauma and death.
+Xylitol is an ingredient often contained in sugar-free gum.
+It is highly toxic and can cause liver damage, seizures, brain trauma and death.

-Just be cautious when sharing your foods with your dog, and if it's on the list above, remember that it could lead to an unhealthy pup.
+Just be cautious when sharing your foods with your dog especially if it's on the list above.
+And when in doubt, wait, at least until you check it out first.

 This is pretty controversial, and I too have often wondered about giving garlic to my dogs.